Identifying orphan assets (unlinked assets)

 Why retrieve the list of orphaned assets?

-Getting the list of orphaned assets allows you to clean up the DAM to maintain a clear and efficient working environment, and link valid assets to product sheets if needed.
+Getting the list of orphaned assets allows you to clean up the DAM to maintain a clear and efficient working environment, and link valid assets to product sheets and variants if needed.

 This action is useful for data quality management and is an integral part of good content governance within the PIM.